What I learned about support from my tip-toes

 The other day I noticed that I do the same thing in the shower.
 I stand on my tip-toes until the water warms up.
 And then once I’m comfortable I place my feet flat on the tile and relax.

-Being physically cold causes me to restrict and shrink into myself.
+Being physically cold causes me to tighten and shrink.
 I contract every muscle in my body, pulling everything tight in an effort to protect myself from the perceived threat of icy water.
 I didn’t realize the significance of my tippy-toe habit until now.

 Tip-toeing into water is not much different than tip-toeing through life.
 Over the years I have increasingly recognized the value of support.
 Life is just better when I feel supported.
 There is this feeling of invincibility, like I can do anything, when I know that my back is covered.